 The fact is, you never know what can happen.
 If something happens to you while surfing, like getting whacked on the head with a surfboard, then having travel insurance will be a godsend.

-We buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Read my article on why we buy travel insurance for a breakdown of the two.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+We buy travel insurance from SafetyWing.
+They’re a popular travel insurance company used by many long-term travelers.
+You can follow the link to get a free quote from SafetyWing.

 I may be Filipino but I don’t consider myself an expert on San Juan.
 With that said, I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.

 Thanks for stopping by and have an awesome time surfing and food tripping in La Union!

 These are some of the things we brought with us to San Juan.
 If you’d like to see else we bring on trips, then you’re welcome to take a peek inside our backpack.
 (NOTE: The following links are affiliate links.)